 -

-Save our Sacred sites
+Save our sacred sites

-The current legislation, the Aboriginal Heritage Act, does not allow for consent to be renegotiated when new information comes to light, sites can be delisted, information about new evidence is blocked and governments, and mining corporations constantly seek exemptions.
+The current legislation, the Aboriginal Heritage Act, does not allow for consent to be renegotiated when new information comes to light, sites can be de-listed, information about new evidence is blocked and governments, and mining corporations constantly seek exemptions.

 We are standing up for Aboriginal culture and significant sites.